-Santander Bank Polska S.A. ("Bank") recognises that Environmental and Social (E&S) issues pose some of the most significant challenges to the long-term prosperity of the global economy, the well-being of people and communities, and the natural environmental ability to support life.
+Santander Bank Polska S.A. ("Bank") recognises that Environmental and Social (E&S) issues pose significant challenges to the long-term prosperity of the global economy, people and communities, and the natural environment..

-Bank is committed to supporting clients and economies in their transition to a low carbon economy, providing financial products and/or services to business activities that are environmentally and socially responsible in line with its sustainability commitments and its support of the goals of the Paris Accord.
+Bank is committed to supporting clients and economies in their transition to a low carbon economy, providing financial products and/or services to business activities that are environmentally and socially responsible in line with its sustainability commitments1.
 This is a continuous endeavour, at different speeds for different countries, and with multiple external dependencies across public policy, technological developments and consumer needs amongst other factors, requiring ongoing engagement with clients in their transition to a low carbon economy.
 Attention must also be paid to the social problems that may arise such as the involuntary displacement of the local and/or indigenous population, the health, safety and human rights of the workers who carry out the business activities, and the impacts on local communities and other stakeholders affected by these activities.